Fast Convergence in Learning Two-Layer Neural Networks with Separable Data: Introduction

 \subsection{Contributions}

 In Section \ref{sec:caotl} we introduce conditions --namely log-Lipschitz and self-boundedness assumptions on the gradient and the Hessian-- under which the training loss of the normalized GD algorithm converges exponentially fast to the global optimum.
-More importantly, in Section \ref{sec:tlnn} we prove that the aforementioned conditions are indeed satisfied by two-layer neural networks trained with an exponentially-tailed loss function.
+More importantly, in Section \ref{sec:tlnn} we prove that the aforementioned conditions are indeed satisfied by two-layer neural networks trained with an exponentially-tailed loss function if the iterates lead to an interpolating solution.
 This yields the first theoretical guarantee on the convergence of normalized GD for non-linear models.
 We also study a stochastic variant of normalized GD and investigate its training loss convergence in Section \ref{sec:stoch}.

-In Section \ref{sec:gen-err} we study, for the first time, the finite-time test loss and test error performance of normalized GD for convex losses.
-In particular, we derive bounds of order $O(1/n)$ on the expected generalization error of normalized GD, where $n$ is the training-set size.
+In Section \ref{sec:gen-err} we study, for the first time, the finite-time test loss and test error performance of normalized GD for convex objectives.
+In particular, we provide sufficient conditions for the generalization of normalized GD and derive bounds of order $O(1/n)$ on the expected generalization error, where $n$ is the training-set size.